Self-care is a word that we often hear but it can look different for each of us.

 Ask yourself “Would the best version of me make this choice?”

-I totally understand wanting to treat yourself or do something impulsive that feels good at the moment.
+I understand wanting to treat yourself or do something impulsive that feels good in the moment.

 Or avoiding something that you don’t want to face because it intimidates you.